doctrine-extensions/DoctrineExtensions/README.markdown

     $chainDriverImpl->addDriver($translatableDriverImpl, 'DoctrineExtensions/Translatable');
     $doctrineOrmConfig->setMetadataDriverImpl($chainDriverImpl);

-### Another path for Annotation driver:
+### Additional metadata mapping path for existing Annotation driver:

     $driverImpl = $doctrineOrmConfig->newDefaultAnnotationDriver(array(
         'default/annotation/entities/path',
         'path/to/extensions/DoctrineExtensions/Translatable/Entity'
     ));

-To attach the Translatable listener to your event system and to set the translation locale to use in global scope for all entities:
+To attach the **Translatable Listener** to your event system and to set the translation locale to be used in global scope for all Entities do:

     $evm = new Doctrine\Common\EventManager();
     $translatableListener = new DoctrineExtensions\Translatable\TranslationListener();